• Skip to primary navigation

 • Windows

-• iOS
+• iPhone

 • Mac

-Graphics Device Driver Code 43 Error in Windows 11/10
+Fix: Graphics Device Code 43 Error in Windows 11/10

-1. Shut Down & Restart
+1. Shut Down the Computer & Restart

 2. Update Graphics Card Driver

-Update Graphics Driver
+Update Intel HD Graphics Driver

 3. Download Updated Driver from Manufacturers Website

-If an update is available, download the driver software file on your computer > double click on the File and follow instructions to install the updated Driver on your computer.
+If an update is available, download the driver software file on your computer > double click on the File and follow instructions to install the updated driver on your computer.

 4. Uninstall and Reinstall Graphics Driver